AzureAD/microsoft-authentication-library-for-js/lib/msal-react/docs/performance.md

 By default, when msal.js needs to navigate from one page in your application to another it will reassign `window.location`, causing a full frame redirect to the other page and causing your application to re-render.
 If you're using a router this may be undesireable since many routers provide a method you can use to do "client-side" navigation and re-render only the parts of the page that need to be re-rendered.

 Currently there is one scenario where msal.js will navigate from one page in your application to another.
-If your application is **not** doing one or more of the following things you do not need to continue reading:
+If your application is doing **all** of the following things, continue reading:

 - Your application is using the redirect flow, instead of the popup flow, to login
 - `PublicClientApplication` is configured with `auth.navigateToLoginRequestUrl: true` (default)